 note:

-Plug the HG and KH values into the calculator to get:
+Plug the GH and KH values into the calculator to get:

-Due to the discrepency of GH and KH values from different sources, it’s better to use an actual GH/KH drop test kit to test the hardness of your water.
+Due to the discrepancy of GH and KH values from different sources, it’s better to use an actual GH/KH drop test kit to test the hardness of your water.

 Note: I’ll make edits here as I collect more data